John Patterson Rea: Life after war

 Following his service, he matriculated at Ohio Wesleyan University, graduating from the classical course in June, 1864.
 During the vacation of 1866 he entered a law office at Lancaster, Pennsylvania, as a student, and was admitted to the Pennsylvania bar in August, 1868.
 Rea associated with M. J. Dickey, Esquire, who later replaced the late Thaddeus Stevens as a Member of the U. S. House of Representatives.
 Rea himself later made a bid for the seat but lost.
 In 1869, Rea was appointed a notary public in Lancaster.

 On April 7, 1869, Mr. Rea was appointed Assessor of Internal Revenue, 9th Pennsylvania District, by President Ulysses S. Grant, an office he held until it was abolished by law on May 12, 1873.
 In 1869 he was married.
 The Reas had no issue, but John took special interest in his cousin John Andrew Rea, joining efforts to found the New York Alpha Chapter of the Phi Kappa Psi fraternity at Cornell University in 1869.
 Ne was a member, Irving Literary Society.
 Mr. Rea continued in the practice of the law in Lancaster until December, 1875, when he removed to Minneapolis, Minnesota, where he became editor-in-chief of a prominent newspaper, the Minneapolis Tribune.
 He continued as editor until May, 1877, when he again resumed the practice of law.

 In November 1877, he was elected Judge of Probate, Hennepin County, Minnesota, and served in that capacity until December 31, 1881.
 He then hung his own shingle as Rea, Kitchel & Shaw.
 When, in April, 1886, the judge resigned his seat on the bench of the local district court, Governor Hubbard appointed Judge Rea to fill the vacancy.

 Rea enlisted in the Grand Army of the Republic, George N. Morgan Post.
 He was a charter member of the GAR Post in Piqua, Ohio, in December 1866, also a charter member of Gen. George H. Thomas Post 84 at Lancaster, Pa., in 1867.
 He later served as Commander of George N. Morgan Post No. 4.
 In 1881-1882, he served as Senior Vice President of the Minnesota Department; and then Department Commander, 1883 and Senior Vice Commander-in-Chief in 1884.
 He was elected Commander-in-Chief at St. Louis, Missouri in 1887.

 Death and burial

-John Patterson Rea died at Nicollet Island, Minnesota, May 28, 1900.
+Rea died at Nicollet Island, Minnesota, May 28, 1900.
 He is buried beneath a monument in the Little Britain Presbyterian Church cemetery in southern Lancaster County, Pennsylvania, about three miles west of his place of birth, the same hometown as John Andrew Rea.